 Largest of the markets is the unforgettable Viennese Dream Christmas Market, which is held in front of the iconic City Hall.
 Here, carol singing adds to the festivities, while stallholders welcome you with a wide range of seasonal treats and handcrafted goods.
 The market gets rather busy at weekends, so we recommend a weekday visit if you want to savour the experience at a more leisurely pace.

 Across the city at spectacular Schönbrunn Palace, another annual festive market is held in the picturesque courtyard area.
 During your visit don’t miss the chance to sample delicious Vanillekipferl, which are crescent-shaped nutty biscuits with a dusting of vanilla sugar.

 It’s always handy to have some local cash with you when visiting Christmas markets.
 For foreign currency at great rates, pop to one of the Bureaux de change in our John Lewis & Partners shops around the UK or order online using our converter below.

-John Lewis Finance and Bureau de change from John Lewis Finance is a trading name of John Lewis plc.
+John Lewis Finance and John Lewis & Partners Bureau de Change are both trading names of John Lewis plc.
 Registered office: 171 Victoria Street, London SW1E 5NN.
 Registered in England (Registered Company Number 233462).
-John Lewis plc introduce the panel of carefully chosen providers in Bureau de change products and services, whom each hold the appropriate licences with the Financial conduct authority and HMRC.
+John Lewis plc introduce the panel of carefully chosen providers in Bureau de Change products and services, whom each hold the appropriate licences with the Financial Conduct Authority and HMRC.

-Foreign Currency online and/or travellers’ cheques from John Lewis Finance is provided by First Rate Exchange Services Limited registration number 4287490 (Money Service Business licence number 12133160), whose registered office is at Great West House, Great West Road, Brentford, West London, TW8 9DF England.
+Foreign Currency online from both John Lewis Finance and John Lewis & Partners is provided by First Rate Exchange Services Limited registration number 4287490 (Money Service Business licence number MLR-64068), whose registered office is at Great West House, Great West Road, Brentford, West London, TW8 9DF England.